-A major part of this ministry was the establishment of the Community of the Cross of Nails, which today is an international network of over 170 CCN Partners in 35 countries committed to a shared ministry of reconciliation.
+A major part of this ministry was the establishment of the Community of the Cross of Nails, which today is an international network of over 200 Partners in 35 countries, each committed to a shared ministry of reconciliation.

-As the spiritual home of the Community of the Cross of Nails, St Michael’s House has been launched as a dedicated space for skills-based learning and intellectual encounter alongside theological reflection and spiritual resources for reconciliation.
+As the spiritual home of the Community of the Cross of Nails, St Michael’s House, located right next to the Cathedral, has been re-thought as a dedicated space for skills-based learning and intellectual encounter alongside theological reflection and spiritual resources for reconciliation.
 St Michael’s House is also a dedicated space for facilitating conversations around questions of identity, difference and conflict in the church and wider society.

 Today the medieval ruins of Coventry Cathedral continue to remind us of our human capacity both to destroy and to reach out to our enemies in friendship and reconciliation.
 In 2011, the ruins were designated as a memorial to all civilians killed, injured or traumatised by war and violent conflict world-wide.
 In order to commemorate these civilians, the Cathedral chose six themes to guide its focus: aerial bombing, refugees, sexual violence as a result of war, land mines, child soldiers, and the environmental impact of war.
 The Coventry Cathedral Memorial Ruins project seeks to commemorate these six themes and to act as an advocate and platform in raising awareness of these issues through the use and implementation of art, education material, prayer and worship.